 Note: The Channels development server will conflict with any other third-party apps that require an overloaded or replacement runserver command.
-An example of such a conflict is with whitenoise.runserver_nostatic from whitenoise.
 In order to solve such issues, try moving channels to the top of your INSTALLED_APPS or remove the offending app altogether.